mintlu8/bevy-rectray-ui/book/src/chapter_6.md

 # Layouts

-For simplicity we assume the items are laid out horizontally, (i.e. `LeftToRight`), and rows are placed vertially (i.e. `TopToBottom`), when referring to "row", "column", "width" or "height".
+For simplicity we assume the items are laid out horizontally, (i.e. `LeftToRight`), and rows are placed vertically (i.e. `TopToBottom`), when referring to "row", "column", "width" or "height".

 ## Single